 So flying is bad for the environment.
-But just how much CO2 is produced per person on a return flight from say London to New York?:
+But just how much CO2 does a flight produce, say per person on a return flight from London to New York?

 How is this all worked out?